#freedom, #opportunity, American, march for our lives, Uncategorized

 It was a beautiful Christmas and my kids were grateful, sweet and thoughtful.

-My mother gave me this gift to me…
+My mother gave this gift to me…

 My mother “showed” me how to “do” Christmas.